 Welcome to the world of Pedro Andrade, a Carioca journalist and model with his own globe-trotting TV show, Pedro pelo Mundo.
-Think of this as your cheat’s guide to the coolest spots in Rio, from world-famous to hidden gem.
+We sat down with him to discuss to the coolest spots in Rio, from world-famous to hidden gems – think of this as your cheat’s guide to the city.

 Describe the typical Carioca guy.